 The project also seeks to generate key insights about the factors that are at play when VaW takes place, during and after a pandemic such as COVID-19.
 This involves building a statistical VaW risk model and a data visualization tool.
 A workshop and partnerships with key stakeholders from across sectors will further contribute to ensure the incidence and sustainability of the project.

-AI for mapping poverty hotspots
+AI for mapping poverty hotspots in Brazil

 “Better data” is considered a key element to foster evidence-based policy, including targeting of social programs.
 One of the greatest challenges for inclusion in social programs throughout the country remains the “busca ativa” (active search) of potential beneficiaries, in particular those most marginalized.